rombrew/phobia/doc/CommandLineInterface.md

 ## Overview

-This page introduces you to the Command Line Interface (CLI).
-We have a regular CLI with autocompletion function and command history.
+The main control interface of PMC is Command Line Interface (CLI).
+We have a regular UNIX-like CLI with autocompletion function and command history.
+Depending on the hardware it is available on USART, USB and CAN interface.

 ## Key mapping